 HECTOR’S ROSARY will be held on Fri., Nov.
 8th from 6:30-7:30 p.m. at Our Lady of the Rosary Catholic Church, 1668 State St., San Diego, CA. 92101.

 A FUNERAL MASS will be celebrated by Father Alex De Paulis, on Sat., Nov.
 9th at 12:45 p.m. at the Holy Cross Cemetery Chapel located at 4470 Hilltop Dr., San Diego, CA 92101.

 In lieu of flowers, please send donations in honor of Hector M. Medina to the Trinitarians of Mary (T.O.M), a local religious order that assists needy families in the greater Tecate-Tijuana area.
 Donations can be mailed to the T.O.M.
 Monastery located at 6702 Del Cerro Blvd., San Diego, CA 92120.
 Contact (619) 667-3942 for donations of food, clothing and supplies.

 The family wishes to thank you in advance from the bottom of our hearts for helping us to honor Hector in his living and his passing…

-To send flowers to Hector's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Hector V. Medina, please visit our floral store.